 Since the 2018 external review of governance which identified this as an area for improvement, the trust has made significant improvements alongside a change to the structure and process of holding individual schools to account.
-This is now an area of strength.
+This is now an area of strength and was highlighted in the 2021 governance review.

-There is now a clear line of accountability from the heads of school through executive heads to the CEO and trust board.
+There is now a clear line of accountability from the principals to the CEO and trust board.
 This is evidenced by the CEO's report of current and recent trust scorecards to the board which identify red, amber and green ratings for each of the academies.
 In the case of the highest risk items, an in-depth report of the nature of the challenge and the relevant management responses was included along with the recommendation to escalate scrutiny of progress to the trust's risk management committee.

 The trustees regularly receive reports on academic and operational performance from independent third parties as well as from the SLT.
 The COO named moderation of teacher assessments, health and safety, disaster recovery, business continuity, and IT as recent areas where this had happened.
-This current external review of governance is another example that trustees actively seek out independent assurance and are willing to challenge themselves to improve.
+The 2021 external review of governance is another example that trustees actively seek out independent assurance and are willing to challenge themselves to improve.

-The trust has decided to discontinue the local governing bodies for each school in favour of holding to account via line management and trustee scrutiny.
+In 2020, the trust decided to dissolve the local governing bodies for each school in favour of holding to account via line management and trustee scrutiny.
 This has been supplemented with the launching of community cluster boards (one for secondary, another for primary) to promote and encourage the strategic priority of positioning the academies at the heart of their communities.
-The recruitment of chairs and members of the CCBs has been successful and the meetings are now beginning to drive this work.
+The recruitment of chairs and members of the CCBs has been successful and three years on, the meetings are driving this work.